Freshwater Snail Eggs in Fish Tank: What To Do?

 Mystery Snail Eggs

-Mystery snails are also called “Apple Snails”.
-These snails come in a bunch of different colors and are one of the most active snails in the aquarium hobby.
+To begin, mystery snails are also called “Apple Snails”.
+Mystery snails come in a bunch of different colors and are one of the most active snails in the aquarium hobby.

 Mystery snails lay a bunch of eggs at once that are white or pink in color.
 These snails lay their eggs at the top of the aquarium, even out of water.
 You can hatch these eggs by keeping them moist for 2-3 weeks.
 The eggs will start growing and changing in color, eventually, small snail babies are going to come out, hungry and ready for the world!
 Just be sure you don’t get the eggs too much wet!
 You can also just remove the eggs and use them as food for fish.
 Some fish species love snails, so snail eggs would be a perfect snack for them!